jestjs/jest/docs/GettingStarted.md

 ### Using ESLint

-Jest can be used with ESLint without any further configuration as long as you import the [Jest global helpers](https://jestjs.io/docs/api) (`describe`, `it`, etc.) from `@jest/globals`.
+Jest can be used with ESLint without any further configuration as long as you import the [Jest global helpers](https://jestjs.io/docs/api) (`describe`, `it`, etc.) from `@jest/globals` before using them.
 This is necessary to avoid `no-undef` errors from ESLint, which doesn't know about the Jest globals.

 If you'd like to avoid these imports, you can configure your [ESLint environment](https://eslint.org/docs/latest/use/configure/language-options#specifying-environments) to support these globals by adding the `jest` environment:
 ```json5